Exemption from studying Irish

 What is an exemption from studying Irish?

-To get an exemption from studying Irish at school, you must meet certain criteria – see ‘Who can apply for an exemption from studying Irish’ below.
+An exemption is only given in certain circumstances.
+The student must meet certain criteria – see ‘Who can apply for an exemption from studying Irish’ below.

 Who can apply for an exemption from studying Irish?

-A parent or guardian can apply for their child to be exempt from the study of Irish, if they think their child meets the criteria.
-The child must be enrolled in an English-medium mainstream school.
+If you are a parent or guardian, you can apply for your child to be exempt from the study of Irish if you think they meet the criteria.
+Your child must be enrolled in an English-medium mainstream school.
+A student over 18 years of age can also apply for an exemption.

 Your child will only be considered for exemption from studying Irish in exceptional circumstances.